splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config.rst

 .. caution::

-  The :new-page:`values.yaml <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/helm-charts/splunk-otel-collector/values.yaml>` file lists all supported configurable parameters for the Helm chart, along with a detailed explanation of each parameter. :strong:`Review it to understand how to configure this chart`.
+  The :new-page:`values.yaml <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/helm-charts/splunk-otel-collector/values.yaml>` file lists and explains all supported configurable parameters for the Helm chart components.
+See :ref:`helm-chart-components` for more information. :strong:`Review it to understand how to configure this chart`.

   The Helm chart can also be configured to support different use cases, such as trace sampling and sending data through a proxy server.
 See :new-page:`Examples of chart configuration <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/README.md>` for more information.